SNTag/.dotfiles/emacs-26.2/readme.md

 ## Why I don't use a literate emacs file (yet)
 Literate emacs seems like a great way to make configs accessible to others.
 There are many literate files that I have used as inspiration for this config, but I cannot adopt it myself just yet.
-There are too many gaps in my knowledge, and I need the room to make a mess.
-My current approach of isolating modes into individually loaded files, while inefficient, acts as a way of locking code into individual boxes.
-It's easier for me to understand emacs through compartmentalization.
+There are too many gaps in my knowledge, and I need the room to make a non-linear mess.
+My current approach of isolating modes into many individually loaded files, while inefficient, acts as a way of compartmentalizing the code.
+It's been great to learn from.

 ## Requires
-- xfce4 or konsole (see Borg-Collective/SNTag-quirks-and-twerks.el > defun open-terminal-in-workdir) **NOTE** complications from using both.
+- xfce4 or konsole (see Borg-Collective/SNTag-quirks-and-twerks.el > defun borg/open-terminal-in-workdir) **NOTE** complications from using both.
 - multi-term installed from git to ~/.emacs/site-elisp/
 - aweshell installed from git to ~/.emacs/site-elisp/